loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-58-why-problems-resist.md

 **Speculation**: Some problems may be quantum-mechanically undecidable.

-**Connection**: Consciousness observing mathematics may affect mathematical reality.
+**Connection**: Observer observing mathematics may affect mathematical reality.

 ## 58.14 Information-Theoretic Barriers